 The Meeting House portrays an early American community space and serves as a site for performances, weddings, and meetings.
 The ongoing Green Mountain Medley exhibition inside gives visitors an overview of 200 years of music made in Vermont.

 The Meeting House was built in 1840 for a Methodist congregation in Charlotte, Vermont.
 The building’s triangular pediment is distinctive of the Greek Revival style, and the plainness of its exterior is typical of New England Protestant architecture.
 Inside, however, are an elaborately carved working organ and fascinating trompe l’oeil (“fool-the-eye”) murals.

-The Meeting House became home for an amateur theatrical group in 1899 and then a library in 1902.
+The building became the home for an amateur theatrical group in 1899 and then was used as a library after 1902.
 After a heavy windstorm damaged the building, it was moved to the Museum in 1952 for preservation.